Forecasting high-dimensional functional time series with dual-factor structures: Factor model for HDFTS

 \subsection{Model interpretation}

 The proposed model can be interpreted in the following ways.
-We use the back functional factor loading to characterize the heterogeneity of the functional time series cross-sections.
-By separating the heterogeneity, the original data is reduced into multivariate functional time series of smaller dimensions.
-These common multivariate functional time series characterizes the original data's homogeneity.
-After reducing the dimensions of these common multivariate functional time series, the temporal information is captured by low-dimensional matrix-valued time series which facilitates forecasting.
-The detailed interpretation is described as follows.
+We use the back-loadings to characterize the heterogeneity of the cross sections.
+Separating the heterogeneity reduces the original data into a multivariate FTS of smaller dimensions.
+These common multivariate FTS characterize the homogeneity of the original data.
+After reducing the dimensions of these common multivariate FTS, the temporal information is captured by low-dimensional matrix-valued time series, which facilitates forecasting.